Menu icon Access the Business Officer Magazine menu by clicking or touching here.

 June 11, 2024

 The Supreme Court agreed with the division majority that the judge was statutorily disqualified but concluded that when a defendant who is aware of potential grounds to disqualify a judge fails to object, the defendant waives their claim that the judge was statutorily disqualified.
 The Court further determined that the specific facts and circumstances of this case support a reasonable inference that Garcia’s attorneys were aware that the judge was statutorily disqualified.
-The Court, accordingly, concluded that their failure to object amounts to the intentional relinquishment of a known right, and thus, Garcia’s claim of judicial disqualification was waived.
+The Court therefore concluded that their failure to object was an intentional relinquishment of a known right, and Garcia’s claim of judicial disqualification was waived.

 Accordingly, the Court reversed the judgment of the division below.